gu-lseg/intro-to-programming/source/errors.rst

 Debugging
 *********

-Errors and Exceptions are a constant feature of programming.
+It is important to stress that most of programming is error driven.
+Don't think of errors negatively rather they are problem solving opportunities.

 Debugging is working out what went wrong and fixing it.

-It gives the interpreter's perspective.

-Learn to be guided by Errors, and use debugging to master programming.
+Learn to be guided by Errors, and use debugging tools to master programming.

+Here we explore some common errors and then we introduce `pdb` the python debugger.

 Errors
 ======